macieklamberski/frontkit/README.md

 ## Components

-Frontkit consists of six different parts.
+Frontkit consists of eight different parts.
 Each of them is stored in separate directory and managed by different Gulp task (with the same name as directory).

 ### templates